HOA Hurricane Preparedness

 Post-Storm Cleaning and Repairing

-Once the storms have passed, your HOA’s responsibility is to conduct a damage assessment tour throughout the community’s common areas and reach out to the corresponding vendors to start the cleaning and repairing processes.
+After the storms have passed, your HOA must conduct a damage assessment tour of the community’s common areas.
+The HOA should contact the appropriate vendors to clean and repair the damage.

 What is included in an HOA Hurricane Preparedness Plan?